Khushang49/90DaysofKubernetes/Day13/Multiple_Scheduler.md

 5) Now mention secure port.The port on which to serve HTTPS with authentication and authorization.
 If 0, don't serve HTTPS at all.

   **- --secure-port=0**

+How to mention Custom Scheduler in Pod.
+Just mention in spec of POD.

+**schedularName: name**

+Also for checking just describe the POD and check in event.